McIntosh-Lab/tvb_demo/README.md

 2. Start a new SSH session on Compute Canada with `ssh <username>@cedar.alliancecan.ca`.
 You will be prompted for a password.
 The username and password should be your Digital Research Alliance of Canada or CCDB username and password.

-3. You will be logged into your home directory on Cedar.
+3. You will be logged into your home directory, or `~`,  on Cedar.

 4. Create a TVB directory with `mkdir TVB` and go into it with `cd TVB`.